Dans-labs/dariah/docs/Workflow.md

 ------

-Workflow logic is predominantly found in the [templates](Templates), which may include workflow buttons and info panels. but also in [workflow.js](Dux#workflow), which computes special items to present to the user, and for some of them workflow information is used.
+Workflow logic is predominantly found in the [templates](Templates), which may include workflow buttons and info panels, but also in [workflow.js](Dux#workflow), which computes special items to present to the user, and for some of them workflow information is used.
 The templates themselves are applied by functions in